 - Light level under the minimap.
 Also disabled by default and needs to be enabled in the mod settings (press Y).

-- Configurable settings.
-Lots of options, from minimap size to entity amount.
+- A LOT MORE SETTINGS.
 Too many to list them all here.
-Press Y in-game to open the settings.
+Press Y in game to open the settings and take a look.

 How to install the Fabric version: